kfkaplan/igrins_observability/README.md

 Should be compatible with any OS that can run python and DS9 from a command line.

-Successfully tested on Mac OS 10.6.8, 10.9.4, 10.11.5
+Successfully tested on Mac OS 10.6.8, 10.9.4, 10.11.5, and 10.12.1.
-Unable to get to run on Windows (e-mail me if you can get it to work) Probably will work on Linux machines, but untested.
+Works on Linux, tested successfully on Ubuntu.
+I have seen it work on Windows but am not exactly sure how to set it up (e-mail me if you have done this)

 ##Requirements
-* DS9 7.5 b1, callable from the command line (might work on earlier
-versions)
+* DS9, callable from the command line.
+The best version to currently use is the DS9 beta Version 7.5rc2 http://ds9.si.edu/site/Beta.html (also works fine for some version of DS9 7.2-7.4, but I have seen 7.4 this cause issues for some people, this is solved by using the 7.5rc2 beta)
 * XPA for allowing commands to be given to DS9 from the command line
 * Python 2.7 (untested on other versions)
 * Scipy
 * Matplotlib

 ##Version Notes
+###(October 2016) Changes for V1.6
+* Updated to allow for use on multiple telescopes.
+This primarily is set by the IGRINS SVC plate scale.
+Current default is set for the DCT.
+To change telescopes to 2.7m at McDonald or DCT, copy the text from options_mcd.inp or options_dct.inp to options.inp.
+You can also modify options.inp to match any future telescope that IGRINS might be installed on.
+* Increased resolution of mosaiced 2MASS images downloaded for finder charts.
+Should make it easier to see things.

 ###(June 2016) Changes for V1.5
 * 2MASS images are finally mosaiced!
 No more finder charts where only half of the field is shown.
 This takes advantages of new features in the lastest version of DS9 so please make sure your DS9 is up to date.
 * Updated rotation encoder at PA=90 deg. from 636 to 633 to now report the correct new encoder setting when IGRINS is mounted on the McDonald Observatory 2.7m telescope.